Streams and Graphs of Dynamical Systems: Final comments

-{\bf An interpretation of streams in terms of controlled systems.} Given a $F$-stream $S$, our interpretation of $x\Sto y$ is that, under possibly some kind of control, it is possible to start at $x$ and end up at $y$.
+{\bf An interpretation of streams in terms of controlled systems.} Given an $F$-stream $S$, our interpretation of $x\Sto y$ is that, under possibly some kind of control, it is possible to start at $x$ and end up at $y$.

 The relation $\cO_F$ is the one that represents the system in absence of controls: it is possible to end up in finite time in $y$ when starting at $x$ if and only if $y$ is in the orbit of $x$.
 Any stream, including $\cA_F$, describes the behavior of the system under some kind of control.